lichen-community-systems/youme/docs/midi-events.md

 ## Clock

-Used to synchronise performance across devices to the same "clock".
+Sent to synchronise performance across devices to the same "clock" (see "Quarter Frame MTC" below for another option).

 According to the MIDI specification, 24 clock  messages should be sent per quarter note.
 Please note that many devices that can receive clock messages only synchronise with them when configured to, typically using a menu option or button.
 In the JSON format used by YouMe, this message looks something like:

 ```json5
 {